Harvesting Now

 I keep it on the counter or hanging in a cotton mesh bag in the kitchen or cabinet; I keep my house at 72 degrees.

-You can break it into smaller pieces and freeze it and pull a piece out every day.
-Or grate it and put in ice trays with some water and freeze for cubes of fresh turmeric for teas and food.
-And you can always dehydrate it and grind into powder for a long shelf life and small particles to inflitrate your dishes.
+You can break it into smaller pieces and freeze it and pull a piece out every day for a tea or smoothie.
+Grate it directly into your food or into ice trays with water and freeze for little frozen turmeric cubes to use as needed.
+You can always dehydrate it and grind into powder for a long shelf life and smaller particles that inflitrates your dishes.